archerslaw/packer-template-openstack/README.md

-# Huaweicloud packer template example for OpenStack Platform
+# Huaweicloud packer template example for OpenStack

 Building the private image from OpenStack instance with Packer tool.